Neurology-AI-Program/Speech_risk/README.md

       python plda.py -d PATH_TO_SPLIT -o PATH_TO_OUTPUT_DIR -e PATH_TO_SAVE_CSV -n NUM_OVERLAP
 ```
  * PATH_TO_SPLIT should be the full file path pointing to the train/test split generated with [combined_train_test_split.py](https://github.com/Neurology-AI-Program/Speech_risk/blob/main/code/combined_train_test_split.py) to make sure all the proper columns exist.
 Due to git size limits, example speaker infos can not be uploaded.
 NOTE: all paths in speaker info should be FULL FILE PATHS.
 If you previously created a split but are now using a different directory, you can either recreate or edit the txt files.
  * PATH_TO_OUTPUT_DIR should point to directory where results should be saved to.
 Some of the results from our runs have been saved in the [examples](https://github.com/Neurology-AI-Program/Speech_risk/blob/main/examples/) directory, though many of them are too large to be saved on GitHub.
-The output is saved as two .json files, one with all the PLDA scores and other data, and one with only metrics.
-Only the [metric example](https://github.com/Neurology-AI-Program/Speech_risk/blob/main/examples/TODO) is able to be loaded to github.
+The output is saved as two .json files, one with all the PLDA scores and other data ([data example](https://github.com/Neurology-AI-Program/Speech_risk/blob/main/examples/v_tr1000_all_te163_1_o5_s_r500_s100data.json)), and one with only metrics([metric example](https://github.com/Neurology-AI-Program/Speech_risk/blob/main/examples/v_tr1000_all_te163_1_o5_s_r500_s100metrics.json)).
  * PATH_TO_SAVE_CSV should specify file path where you want the output csv with metrics saved.
 NEEDS TO BE THE SAME FOR EACH RUN IF YOU WANT DATA SAVED IN SAME PLACE.
 An example for our experiments can be found at [experiments.csv](https://github.com/Neurology-AI-Program/Speech_risk/blob/main/examples/experiments.csv)
  * NUM_OVERLAP should specify the known overlap between train and test speakers (int)